Incorporating your Business Venture

 The Kerala State Industrial Development Corporation (KSIDC) will also provide comprehensive support for investors who are planning projects in Kerala.
 The process of incorporation will take less than four weeks.

 Ownership of your Company

-With the new liberalized policies, upto 100% direct foreign ownership is permitted, subject to certain conditions.
+The new liberalized policies enhance the success of your business.
+With upto 100% direct foreign ownership is permitted, subject to certain conditions.
 Ownership of a company is through the holding of its equity.
 Management is controlled through directors, elected on simple majority.

 If the company chooses to have a broad-based equity distribution, it can achieve this through a Public Issue.
 The management of the company can be controlled with low equity shares provided the rest is widely disbursed.
 The shares could be offered to the general public through the Stock Exchange.

 Procedures for setting up a project in India have been thoroughly streamlined.
 Once a project is formulated Kerala State Industrial Development Corporation (KSIDC) will act as your nodal agency in India to help obtain all clearances from the Government of India and the Government of Kerala within the shortest possible time.
 All clearances can be obtained within 45 - 60 days.

 Industrial Licenses are now required only if the article to be manufactured is included in the list of industries which are subject to compulsory licensing (15 industries) or the project is located within 25 kms of the standard urban area limits of a city having a population exceeding one million.
 Six industries are reserved for the public sector and a certain number of low technology, low value items are reserved for the small scale sector.
 Those requiring licenses have to apply in Form IL to the Secretariat for Industrial Approvals (SIA), Ministry of Industry, Government of India, New Delhi.
 Approvals are normally available within 6 to 8 weeks.